Final Expense Insurance Cost (2026 Rates)

 85$155$1,862

-Rates shown are estimates based on a $10,000 policy, and actual costs may vary based on individual circumstances and insurer underwriting.
+Rates are estimates based on a $10,000 policy.
+Actual costs vary by individual circumstances and insurer underwriting.

 Final Expense Insurance Rates for Smokers